amperity/amperity-docs/amperity_reference/source/segments.rst

 .. segments-customers-start

 The **Customers** tab shows the all data for all of the customers in this segment as a series of columns pulled from various tables in your Customer 360 database.
+You can download a csv file containing detailed information about each individual customer within the selected segment.
+This comprehensive dataset includes crucial data points such as:

+* Basic information like a customers email, address, and phone number.
+* Depending on your company's PII restrictions, age group and birthday.
+* Other categories that are identified in your Customer 360 table.

 .. tip:: You can customize the columns to display in order to only focus on certain attributes.
 You can also download the segment as a CSV file.